-Acquisitions: they're a regular and natural part of business lifecycles.
+Acquisitions: they're a regular and natural part of business life cycles.
+And that means they’re par for the course when it comes to your fundraising technology.

 Let's go through it together, nonprofit friend, starting with the basics.